Frank84/simply-weather/README.md

 A simple weather application.

 Live Demo: https://salty-savannah-29998.herokuapp.com/
+(Please note that the app is currently using mock data.
+For this reason it is currently not possible to change weather for a different city).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br />
 API -> It uses WeatherStack API for the weather data, and Unsplash API to render an image based on the query.<br />